 International Students and Lawyers

-Practising Law In Australia and New Zealand
+Practising Law In Australia

 We help students and lawyers from around the world realise their ambition to practise law in Australia or New Zealand.

 In order to be admitted as a lawyer in Australia, you need to satisfy three requirements:

 - You’ve completed a law degree or equivalent course

 - You’ve undertaken a Practical Legal Training (PLT) program, which results in the award of the Graduate Diploma of Legal Practice

 The College of law offers Practical Legal Training for international students and lawyers.

 We can help you apply for an 11 month visa to complete the PLT program.

 You will need to undertake the CRICOS approved PLT program, which is the full-time on-campus course at our Sydney CBD campus.
 (CRICOS course code 069734C)